Queen Califia's Magical Circle

-Queen Califia's Magical Circle is an outdoor sculpture garden located in Kit Carson Park in Escondido, California, named in honor of the legendary Queen Califia of California.
+Queen Califia's Magical Circle is an outdoor sculpture garden in Escondido, San Diego County, California.
+It is named in honor of the legendary Queen Califia of California.

 Opened posthumously in 2003, it is one of the last works of Franco-American artist Niki de Saint Phalle.

 Description

 The garden is named after Califia, the fictional warrior queen of the mythical Island of California, and was inspired by California's rich history and culture.
 It includes a circular enclosure, maze entryway paved with mosaic tiles, ten large sculptures, and native trees and shrubs planted both inside the plaza and around the outer wall.
 Three long benches faced with travertine marble and river rocks, designed by Pierre Marie LeJeune, are provided for visitor comfort.

 The 120-foot diameter enclosed garden is part of a 12 acre habitat in Kit Carson Park's Iris Sankey Arboretum, and was opened to the public on October 26, 2003.
 The sculpture garden is only open a few days each week, based on the availability of docents, and is closed during rainy weather and for 24–48 hours afterwards.

-Queen Califia’s Magical Circle is known as the only American sculpture garden, and the last major international project created by Niki de Saint Phalle before her death in 2002.
+Queen Califia’s Magical Circle is known as the only American sculpture garden created by Niki de Saint Phalle, and was her last major international project before her death in 2002.
 The installation showcases the artist's signature designs such as voluptuous female figures, hybrid creatures, and mythical symbols that are covered in vibrant mosaic.
 The bright color choices help bring her work to life; Saint Phalle's color choices and art work served as a form of therapy that helped her to cope with the traumas she had experienced throughout her entire life.

 Inspiration for this work came from the Califia legend as well as California's myths and history.
 The artist was inspired by reading of this legend in Assembling California, a book by Pulitzer Prize winner John McPhee, which described the geologic history of the Golden State.

-Escondido, California was chosen as the location for the garden for its semi-rural setting in order to perfectly set the tone.
-The city of Escondido has partnered with the artist to build and maintain the sculpture garden.
-A wire fence is not a part of the project, but was installed to keep visitors away from broken mosaic pieces so that they might enjoy all aspects of the garden safely.
-The Coast News has acclaimed Queen Califia’s Magical Circle as one of the San Diego region's cultural landmarks.
-The artist lived in nearby San Diego community of La Jolla, CA until her death in May 2002.
+Escondido, California, was chosen as the location for the garden for its semi-rural setting in order to perfectly set the tone.
+The city of Escondido partnered with the artist to build and maintain the sculpture garden.
+A wire fence surrounding the project was installed later, to protect the installation and reduce hazards to visitors.
+The Coast News has acclaimed Queen Califia’s Magical Circle as a San Diego region cultural landmark.
+The artist lived in the San Diego neighborhood of La Jolla until her death in May 2002.